colugomusic/clog/README.md

 ### `clog::unsafe_rcv<T>`

 There is another class in `clog::` named `unsafe_rcv`.
 The only difference between `rcv` and `unsafe_rcv` is that `rcv::get()` will check that the given handle is valid and return `nullptr` if not.
-The expense of doing this is a binary search over a sorted list of known valid handles.
+The expense of doing this is a binary search over a sorted vector of known valid handles.
 In cases where you know your handles are always valid then you might as well use `unsafe_rcv`.

 ## signal.hpp
 [include/clog/signal.hpp](include/clog/signal.hpp)